dahyoh/100DaysOfCloud/Journey/003/Readme.md

 ## Advantage of Cloud Service

-- ✍️ This is crucial_ There are 6 benefi and advantages.
+- ✍️ This is crucial*** There are 6 benefits and advantages.
 These are built around the saving cost, eliminate capacity guessing and running cost, increase agility and speed, trade capitai expenses for variable and go global in a click.

 ## Cloud Research